Nordstrom/nordypy/README.md

 ```

 `host` refers to the host address where the database can be found. `port` should be the database port. `dbname` is the name of the database you are connecting to. `user` should be your username of service account name. `password` is your account's passoword.
 Finally, `dbtype` refers to the type of database it is.
-Currently, `redshift` and `mysql` are supported as far as relational databases.
+Currently, `redshift`, `mysql` and `teradata` are supported.

 Don't want to keep your user name and password in plain text on some random config file?
 Use AWS secret manager!
 Directions: